MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression: Introduction

+One of the most well-known lossless compression algorithms is the Lempel-Ziv-Welch (LZW) algorithm \cite{welch}.
+The LZW algorithm is a universal compression algorithm that works by compressing repeated patterns of bits within a dataset.
+As such, it achieves a high compression ratio and performs better with larger amounts of data \cite{gupta2017modern}.
 In this paper, we introduce \texttt{MultiTok}, a new tokenization method inspired by the LZW compression algorithm for the efficient LLM training tasks.
 We focus on LLMs where the inputted data is first tokenized utilizing an encoder, extracted into embedding vectors representing the semantic and contextual information, and finally fed into a transformer model for text classification. \texttt{MultiTok} provides a novel variable-length tokenizer in the sense that each token can represent a variable number of words.
-The advantages of \texttt{MultiTok} are it (i) dynamically compresses the necessary training data by close to $33 \%$ (ii) allows the LLM model to be trained close to 2.5x times faster and (iii) maintains performance comparable to the baseline, e.g., Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert} standard.
+The advantages of \texttt{MultiTok} are it (i) dynamically compresses the necessary training data by $33 \%$ (ii) allows the LLM to be trained close to 2.5x times faster and (iii) maintains performance comparable to the baseline BERT and GPT token standards.
 Our tokenizing schemes can mark the beginning of the use of information-theoretic approaches to provide efficient, secure, and robust LLM systems.
-The code and data can be accessed at: \href{https://github.com/noelkelias/multitok}{https://github.com/noelkelias/multitok}.
+The code and data can be accessed at: \texttt{https://github.com/noelkelias/multitok}.